 Salt-Cured Egg Yolk

 This is absolutely delicious as a dairy-free Parmesan substitute.
-Extracting the water from the yolk concentrates the fat, and the curing process really brings out the umami flavor.
-We like it grated over pastas, salads, and risottos or blended into to dressings to add creaminess.
+Extracting the water from the yolk concentrates the fat, and the curing process brings out the umami flavor.
+We like it grated over pastas, salads, and risottos or blended into dressings to add creaminess.

 2 cups salt

 1½ cups sugar

 1. In a medium-size mixing bowl, combine the salt and sugar.
 Whisk together until well combined

 2. Into an 8×8-inch glass or ceramic baking dish, pour half of the salt-and-sugar mixture.
 With a spoon, make 4 egg-yolk-size depressions.
 Carefully place 1 egg yolk in each depression, then gently pour the other half of the salt and sugar mixture on top.
 Tightly wrap in plastic wrap and place in the fridge for 4 days.

 3. Remove from the fridge and gently remove the egg yolk from the salt-and-sugar mixture, brushing off any excess with your hands.
 Carefully rinse under cold water, removing any leftover salt and sugar.
 Lightly pat dry with a paper towel.
 The egg yolks should now look like hard translucent candy.

 4. Preheat oven to 150ºF.
 Liberally coat a sheet tray with grape-seed oil, set the egg yolks on top, and place in the oven for 2 hours.
 The egg yolks will become firm and opaque.

 5. Let cool and then store in an airtight container in the fridge for up to 4 weeks.